Apple's stock market value tops $2 trillion

 Started in the garage of co-founder Steve Jobs in 1976, Apple has pushed its revenue beyond the economic outputs of Portugal, Peru and other countries.

-Tim Cook took over from Jobs in 2011 and has more than doubled Apple's revenue and profits under his leadership.
-He also talked U.S. President Donald Trump out of imposing large tariffs on key products like the iPhone and AirPods, and worked with the administration to keep production of the Mac Pro computer in Texas.
+Current Chief Executive Officer Tim Cook took over from Jobs in 2011 and has more than doubled Apple’s revenue and profits under his leadership.

 The iPhone maker is slated to split its stock four-for-one when trading opens on Aug.
 31, with the company saying it aims to make its shares more accessible to individual investors.